brunops/brunops.github.io/_posts/2014-01-02-fooling-array-push.markdown

 console.log(a.slice === Array.prototype.slice); // true
 {% endhighlight %}

 Believe me, they are all there.
-What happens is, when a method is called in an Array, it's _context_, in other words, the _this_ keyword inside the function is set as the _object instance_, the _var a_ in the examples.
+What happens is, when a method is called in an Array, its _context_, in other words, the _this_ keyword inside the function is set as the _object instance_, the _var a_ in the examples.

 "_So they are the same function, can we call the Array.prototype.push directly?_".
 Yes, but don't.
 Bad things will happen.